Using Checkpoints to Support Fault Tolerance Training

 Note

-Notice that the checkpoint.contents field has no effect to FSDP checkpoint except hf_model, the other 3 fields are binded together to save and load.
+For FSDP, checkpoint.save_contents other than hf_model are binded together to save and load.
 We recommend to include model, optimizer and extra all.

 Commonly, we use the default_local_dir declared in ppo_trainer.yaml or ppo_megatron_trainer.yml to work as preffix when saving checkpoints, which is checkpoints/${trainer.project_name}/${trainer.experiment_name}.